zackpyle/etch-docs/docs/docs/conditional-logic/basic-conditions.md

 ...you get the point.

+## Values vs Strings

-Perhaps a more efficient (requires less star elements) and flexible(since it supports decimal values) way to do it would be "greater or less than specific value" checks.
+Let's continue with the above example, but tackle it with a more efficient (requires less star elements) and flexible (since it supports decimal values) approach.

+For this approach, we'll check the actual value of the rating.

 ```html
 {#if props.rating >= 1}